amaduswaray/Projects-from-my-Bachelor/Introduction to Object-Oriented Programming/README.md

 ### Computer Cluster
 This assigment is about creating a system that has a view over every konponent in a computer cluster.
 A computer cluster contains multiple racks of nodes, that each has a memory.
+The files and pictures of the project are whithin the Computer Cluster directory